usgs/water-fcpg-tools/README.rst

 Welcome to Flow-Conditioned Parameter Grid Tools' documentation!
 =================================================================
-The Flow-Conditioned Parameter Grid (FCPG) Tools are a Python 3 library to make for either two-digit Hydrologic Unit Code (HUC2) regions, four-digit Hydrologic Unit Code (HUC4) regions, or other geospatial tiling schemes.
+The Flow-Conditioned Parameter Grid (FCPG) Tools are a Python 3 library to make FCPGs for either two-digit Hydrologic Unit Code (HUC2) regions, four-digit Hydrologic Unit Code (HUC4) regions, or other geospatial tiling schemes.
 These tools can be used in a Linux-based high performance computing (HPC) environment or locally on your system.
-These tools are written for Linux and are tested for Windows 10 using the Window's Subsystem for Linux Ubuntu 18.

 .. figure:: ../img/CPG_tool_structure.png
 	:scale: 50 %